honeycombio/refinery/rules_conditions.md

 The `Operator` is never optional, and controls which of the elements are required and which are optional.

-## `Field` or `Fields`
+## `Field`

-A `Field` points to a specific attribute in the trace data.
-It can refer to various aspects of the trace, such as HTTP-related information, duration, service names, and more.
+A `Field` points to a specific named element in the trace data.
+If a `Field` is named within a span, then it `exists`.
+A specific `Field` may or may not exist on any specific span in a trace.
+It might not even exist within a trace at all.

-When a Field value is absent in any spans within a trace, the associated rule does not apply to that trace.
+When a `Field` is absent in all spans within a trace, the associated rule does not apply to that trace.

+A `Field` is always a single string
+A `Field` is always matched by exact comparison.
+No transformations for case or punctuation are performed.

+### Example use of `Field`

 ```yaml
 Condition: